ringcentral/ringcentral-api-docs/docs/team-messaging/adaptive-cards/troubleshooting.md

 The most likely explanation is that your adaptive card is not properly formed.
 It may be syntactically valid, but not semantically valid.
 Copy and paste your message into the [message designer](https://adaptivecards.io/designer/) and look for validation errors.

+Another popular tool used internally at RingCentral is Microsoft's [Visual Studio Code](https://code.visualstudio.com/).
+Install the [Adaptive Card Studio](https://marketplace.visualstudio.com/items?itemName=madewithcardsio.adaptivecardsstudiobeta) plugin and it will highlight any schema errors you have and tell you how to fix them.

 ## Outgoing webhook not being sent

 **Problem**